syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-group.md

+---
+layout: post
+title: Bpmn Group in Blazor Diagram Component | Syncfusion
+description: Learn about Bpmn Group in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # BPMN group

 A group is used to frame a part of the diagram, shows that elements included in it are logically belong together and does not have any other semantics other than organizing elements.
 To create a group, the shape property of the node should be set to **group**.
 The following code example explains how to create a BPMN group.